Abhayraj977922/AMAZON-CLONE/README.md

 # AMAZON-CLONE
-Let us make the clone of the amazon!
+Check index.html to view the clone

+Clone of Amazon